 Whether your priorities are finding a good value-for-money deal, having an excellent customer service team on your side, or ensuring that the right technologies are in place to make energy management simple, your business doesn’t have to sacrifice one area for another.

 Valda Energy can offer your business a competitive tariff, with flexible payment options, and suitable for businesses of all credit scores.
-When you switch to us, you will benefit from our friendly customer service team, UK-based customer call centre, the latest smart metering technology, our bespoke energy usage app, as well as offering 100% renewable energy options.
+When you switch to us, you will benefit from our friendly customer service team, UK-based customer call centre, the latest smart metering technology and our bespoke energy usage app.